 Green Galaxy Aurora Force 4 Color Process Yellow HSA Water Based Ink

-Four Color Process printing is a technique for printing a life-like design using only four ink colors layered over each other: Cyan, Magenta, Yellow, and Black (or, CMYK).
+Four Color Process printing is a technique for printing anything from spot color to a photo-realistic design using only four ink colors layered over each other: Cyan, Magenta, Yellow, and Black (or, CMYK).

 Stencil & Emulsion Guidelines

 Load screen with plenty of ink.
 Flood screen prior to printing.
 Green Galaxy™ HSA Water Based Ink can be printed with a push or pull squeegee stroke.
-If printing on an automatic, use a medium squeegee blade and medium squeegee pressure, two passes is typically recommended.
-After printing, flood screen allowing ink to sit on top of image to avoid drying.
+If printing on an automatic, use a harder squeegee blade and medium squeegee pressure.
+For proper color development, we recommend two passes/two squeegee strokes.
+Always to remember to finish your print by flooding your image.
 If screen clogs or exhibits dry ink in the print, re-flood and aggressively print again, this should clear the screen.
 If it does not clear the screen, spray a small amount of warm water into the stuck areas of the screen and wipe out with a rag.
-If you are leaving your screen for an extended period of time be sure to leave your screen flooded completely.
-If your ink begins to scale over, spray with water to wet the ink.
-Green Galaxy™ HSA Water Based Ink can be printed with other water based inks and with plastisol inks.
+If you are leaving your screen for an extended period of time, clean out your image area and heavily mist your screen.

 For flashing, forced air flash is optimal.
 Flash until dry to the touch.